decentralized-identity/didcomm.org/site/content/protocols/data-agreement/1.0/data-agreement-negotiation.md

 ##### Reject

-On receiving the `offer` message, the Data Subject (responder) is displayed the contents of the Data Agreement offer, and can decide to accept it or reject it.
-If the Data Subject decides to reject the offer, a `reject` DIDComm message must be constructed and sent to the requester.
-This message is to notify the requester that the Data Subject rejected the Data Agreement Offer.
-An example of `reject` message is as given below.
+On receiving the `offer` message, the Data Subject (responder) displays the contents of the Data Agreement offer and can decide to accept or reject it.
+If the Data Subject rejects the offer, a `reject` DIDComm message must be constructed and sent to the requester.
+This message informs the requester that the Data Subject rejected the Data Agreement Offer.
+An example of a `reject` message is given below.

 ```json